HarshitNTiwari/Collaborative-Text-Editor/README.md

 git clone https://github.com/<Your_Username>/Collaborative-Text-Editor.git
 cd Collaborative-Text-Editor
 ```
+Setup your environment variables like the PORT on which you would like the server to run and your MongoDB database URI.

 To start the server, navigate to the `server` directory, install the dependencies and run the start command: